The Shastra of Macrometa - Download the eBook

 What are Microservices?

-Microservices are a software development approach where applications are built as a collection of small, independently deployable services.
+With microservices, applications are built as a collection of small, independently deployable services.
 Each service is designed to perform a specific function within the application, and they communicate with each other through well-defined interfaces.

 Greater flexibility